Short answer

 • Service providers must anticipate disabled people's access needs

 This is because the law recognises that exclusion is created by systems, not individuals.
+See how disability rights have progressed and where they have been set back in our article on disability rights: progress and setbacks.

 FAQs